0xmetaschool/token-multisender/README.md

 4. Push the changes to your fork (`git push origin feature_name`).
 5. Open a pull request to the main repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/EmailGeneratorGPT/blob/main/LICENSE) file for details.

 ## Contact